Scott Pace

 Scott Norman Pace (born January 23, 1959) currently serves as Director of the Space Policy Institute, Director of the Institute for International Science and Technology Policy and Director of the MA International Science and Technology Policy program at the George Washington University's Elliott School of International Affairs.
 He served as the Executive Secretary of the National Space Council from July 2017 to January 2021, when he resigned.
-Pace was formerly the Director of the Space Policy Institute at the Elliott School of International Affairs at George Washington University, where he was also a Professor of the Practice of International Affairs.

 Early life and education

 Scott Norman Pace was born on January 23, 1959, in Burbank, Los Angeles, California, USA, the only child of Ord Boorem Pace and Nobie Kamei.
 In 1975, while in high school, he attended a program for advanced science students, the Summer Science Program.
 In 1980 Scott Pace received a Bachelor of Science in Physics from Harvey Mudd College and went on to the Massachusetts Institute of Technology where he got master's degrees in Aeronautics and Astronautics and Technology and Policy in 1982.
 On January 10, 1987, he married Dana Johnson.